Music Works is the Victorian Government’s four-year, $22.2 million contemporary music funding and support program.

 Good Music Neighbours is a sound attenuation program offering matched funding of up to $25,000 to venues across the state for projects to will help them limit the emission of sound into the local neighbourhood.

 The Music Passport program includes a suite of initiatives and opportunities that will support Victoria's music industry to establish global links, learn from the best in the world and break into new international markets.
-Delivered by the Victorian Government in partnership with the Australian Independent Record Labels Association, the Association of Artist Managers, Sounds Australia and Face the Music, Music Passport includes an international fellowship program for music managers and record labels, international showcase activities and in-bound trade missions to bring global music leaders to Victoria.
+Delivered by the Victorian Government in partnership with the Australian Independent Record Labels Association, the Association of Artist Managers, Sounds Australia and CHANGES, Music Passport includes an international fellowship program for music managers and record labels, international showcase activities and in-bound trade missions to bring global music leaders to Victoria.

 The Music Passport Grants program offers grants of up to $20,000 for not-for-profit organisations to take up one-off international opportunities that are not supported by other Music Works grant programs, with a priority for new international market and technology-focused projects.